aenache99/itp-stackoverflowlite/README.md

 Integration with CI/CD: Git and GitHub integrate well with CI/CD tools, allowing to automate the testing and deployment process.

 GitHub Issues: GitHub Issues allow to track bugs and feature requests, making it easier to manage the project.
-Also it plays well with Kanban boards like Trello.
+Also, it plays well with Kanban boards like Trello.

 9. CI/CD: Jenkins